Dorval Alternative Home

 The concept

-• Architecturally, the Dorval Alternative Home will consist of 6 air-conditioned units with 12 rooms each, each with their own bathroom, equipped with an adapted shower.
+• Architecturally, the Dorval Alternative Home consist of 6 air-conditioned units with 12 rooms each, each with their own bathroom, equipped with an adapted shower.

 To learn more about the project, watch the video below produced by the ministère de la Santé et des Services sociaux :